 Types of Dental Emergencies

-There are a few situations that might constitute a dental emergency, with varying degrees of severity.
+There are a few situations that might constitute a, with varying degrees of severity.

 Some of these include: